Many of us believe in second chances. Christians make a big thing out of redemption.

 Oh!
 The high-profile case, I mentioned.

-After he had served time in prison for running a dog-fighting ring, former Atlanta Hawks quarterback Michael Vick was hired by Eagles owner Jeff Lurie, in another second-chance gesture.
+After he had served time in prison for running a dog-fighting ring, former Atlanta Falcons quarterback Michael Vick was hired by Eagles owner Jeff Lurie, in another second-chance gesture.
 The contract offer was approved by Eagles head coach Andy Reid.
 Well, Vick wasn’t the first football felon.

 At the time, I wrote that Vick had great quarterbacking skills.